bbcello/Notty-Notes/README.md

-### Notty Notes
+# Notty Notes

-- This App allows you to share and store music scores online.
+- This App allows users to share and download music scores online.

 ### Screenshots